MElbahluan23/Jobtitle-Classification-by-Industry/README.md

 format of more than 8,500 samples. (download link) This dataset is imbalanced (Imbalance means that the number of data points available for different classes is different) as follows:

 IT 4746

 Marketing 2031

 Education 1435

 Accountancy 374

-and Useing Flask API to deploy the RESTful API service.